vygr/ChrysaLisp/docs/CSCRIPT.md

 Note the use of `(pop-value)` and `(top-value)` functions to refer to the popped and top items on the stack !
 This is where some of the magic starts to happen.
-The type of the stack items is tested and extra instructions may be generated to take that type into account.
-We may need to load a value from memory into a register that the addition and subtraction operators will act on.
+The type of the stack items are tested and extra instructions may be generated to take that type into account.
+We may need to load a value from memory into a register, that the addition and subtraction operators will act on.

 ### Dereferencing